 Isa 25:4 “For you have been a strength (maoz) to the poor.
 A strength to the needy in distress, A refuge from the storm, A shade from the heat;” Maoz is related to strength, refuge, and shade.

 Jerm 16:19.
 “O Lord, my strength and my fortress, my refuge in the day of affliction.”
-Maoz is related to strength and refuge.
+Maoz is related to strength and refuge in God.

 Nah 3:11 “You will also seek refuge from the enemy.”
 Maoz can mean refuge or protection.

 Psalm 31:3 “You are my rock and my fortress.
 Therefore for your names sake lead me and guide me.”
-Maoz is related to rock and sanctuary fortress in this text.
+Maoz is related to God who is a rock and sanctuary fortress in this text.

 Prov 10:29 “The way of the Lord is strength for the upright.”
 Maoz means strength here.